eduardo2231/urllib.pt2/README.md

 npm i pip install beautifulsoup4

+My mistakes and difficulties with this code (everything) ---->

 1. How was I supposed to do what they were asking?
 Oh my God, I honestly had no idea.
 2. How was I supposed to grab one link at a time and follow it?
 AAAAAAAAAAAAAH
 3. Alright, I managed to do that, but...